-The neolithic tor enclosures, the first constructed ancient sites, were important in the mid-3000s BCE.
+The neolithic tor enclosures, the first constructed ancient sites in Cornwall, were important centres in the mid-3000s BCE.

 In Penwith they are found at Carn Galva, Trencrom Hill, Carn Kenidjack and St Michael's Mount.